max-ieremenko/ServiceModel.Grpc/README.md

 ## Benchmarks

-ServiceModel.Grpc is a tiny layer on top of gRPC C# and grpc-dotnet, helps to adapt code-first to gRPC protocol.
-A serializer makes performance picture.
+ServiceModel.Grpc is a tiny layer on top of grpc-dotnet, which helps to adapt code-first to gRPC protocol.
+A serializer makes a picture of the performance.

 Benchmark code is available [here](/Benchmarks).